Northeast-Climate-Integrated-Modeling/.github/README.md

 Core objectives include:

-## Builiding a Community of Practice
+## Building a Community of Practice
 INSERT LINKS

 ## Building an Integrated Modeling Framework